chrisburnell/chrisburnell.com/_posts/2017-06-16-unique-pairs-in-sass.md

 We can expect <var>6</var> unique pairs from a list of <var>4</var> items.

-{% include content/heading.html title='Here’s the function!' %}
+{% include_cached content/heading.html title='Here’s the function!' %}

 Here’s the behemoth `@function` that accepts a Sass *List* or *Map* and spits out all the unique pairs to do with whatever necessary (and I <del>guarantee</del> <del>promise</del> think it’s less complex than building it manually):